 Due to climate change, Melbourne is experiencing more hot weather and heat wave events than ever before.
 In Melbourne, we currently average 11 days greater than 35 degrees and expect this to rise to 16 days by 2050.

-To achieve this goal and build a heat safe city, we need to better understand the issues our community faces during an extreme heat event.
+To achieve this goal and build a heat safe city, we wanted to better understand the issues our community faces during an extreme heat event.

 News